tensorflow/docs/site/en/tutorials/kernel_methods.md

 ## Training a simple linear model
 We can now train a linear model over the MNIST dataset.
-We will use the
-@{tf.contrib.learn.LinearClassifier} estimator with 10 classes representing the 10 digits.
+We will use the `tf.contrib.learn.LinearClassifier` estimator with 10 classes representing the 10 digits.
 The input features form a 784-dimensional dense vector which can be specified as follows: